huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map-/README.md

 # Project Overview

+## Project Overview

-This project demonstrates the deployment of a cloud-based Security Operations Center (SOC) using Microsoft Azure.
-A deliberately exposed Windows 11 virtual machine was configured as a honeypot to attract real-world attackers and collect Windows Security Events generated through unauthorized Remote Desktop Protocol (RDP) login attempts.
+This project demonstrates the deployment of a cloud-based Security Operations Center (SOC) in Microsoft Azure.
+A Windows 11 virtual machine was intentionally exposed as a honeypot to collect real-world attack data, which was forwarded to Microsoft Sentinel for centralized monitoring and analysis.

-The collected security logs were forwarded to a centralized Log Analytics Workspace using the Azure Monitor Agent (AMA), where Microsoft Sentinel was configured as the Security Information and Event Management (SIEM) platform.
-Kusto Query Language (KQL) was then used to investigate authentication events, identify brute-force attacks, and enrich attacker IP addresses with geographic intelligence using a GeoIP watchlist.

-Finally, a Microsoft Sentinel Workbook was developed to visualize attack origins on an interactive world map.
-After observing real attack activity, the virtual machine was secured using multiple cloud security hardening techniques, including Windows Firewall, Network Security Group (NSG) hardening, Azure Role-Based Access Control (RBAC), and Microsoft Defender for Cloud.
+Using Kusto Query Language (KQL), failed authentication attempts were investigated, enriched with geographic intelligence through a GeoIP watchlist, and visualized on an interactive attack map.
+After analyzing the collected telemetry, the environment was secured using Azure security best practices, including Network Security Group (NSG) hardening, Windows Defender Firewall, Azure Role-Based Access Control (RBAC), and Microsoft Defender for Cloud.

 ---

 # The Problem This Solves

-The internet is continuously scanned by automated bots and threat actors searching for vulnerable systems.
-A newly deployed virtual machine with a public IP address can begin receiving attack attempts within minutes, regardless of whether anyone knows it exists.
+Internet-facing systems are continuously targeted by automated scanners and threat actors searching for vulnerable services.
+This project demonstrates how quickly an exposed virtual machine begins receiving real attack attempts and how Microsoft Sentinel can be used to collect, investigate, and visualize that activity.

-This project demonstrates that reality by intentionally deploying an exposed Windows honeypot in Microsoft Azure and monitoring real attack activity using Microsoft Sentinel.
-Rather than relying on simulated security events, every failed login attempt recorded in this environment originated from actual internet traffic targeting the virtual machine.

-By enriching security logs with geographic intelligence and visualizing attack sources on a live world map, this project provides valuable insight into the scale and persistence of internet-based attacks.
-The project concludes by applying Azure security best practices to reduce the virtual machine's attack surface and demonstrate how layered security controls improve an organization's overall security posture.
+By combining centralized logging, geographic enrichment, and cloud security hardening, the project showcases both the offensive reality of internet exposure and the defensive practices used to secure Azure workloads.

 ---
 <br>